Buying health insurance

 Payment protection insurance claims

 PPI has been widely mis-sold in the past.
-If your claim is turned down and you feel that it wasn’t made clear to you when you took out the insurance that claims like yours wouldn’t be covered, you should make a complaint, as you may be eligible for compensation.
-For more information about making a complaint, see our section sources Sources of advice for financial issues .
+If your claim is turned down and you feel that it wasn’t made clear to you when you took out the insurance that claims like yours wouldn’t be covered, you should consider making a complaint, as you may be eligible for compensation.
+For more information about making a complaint, contact our financial guides on 0808 808 00 00.

 Private medical insurance claims